Wooly-AI/docs/docs/Quick Start/Introduction.md

 ## What is Wooly?

-Wooly is a GPU Hypervisor providing several key features to optimize ML GPUs usage.
+Wooly is a GPU Hypervisor providing several key features to optimize ML GPUs usage for Enterprise and Cloud environments.
 Key benefits of using Wooly are:

 #### Developer Experience